AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-communities.md

 ## Scenario A: Create community and invite other tenants

-To create a community, invite other tenants, and share streams into the community, complete the following workflow: <xref:community-workflow-create>.
+To create a community, invite other tenants, and share streams into the community, complete the instructions in the following topic: <xref:community-workflow-create>.

 ## Scenario B: Join an existing community

-To join a community that another tenant has invited you to, complete the following workflow: <xref:community-workflow-join>.
+To join a community that another tenant has invited you to, complete the instructions in the following topic: <xref:community-workflow-join>.